randyf333/AI-ApplicationsProject/README.md

 To predict Severity, we tested 3 different models and compared performance for each: **Random Forest**, **XGBoost**, and an **attention based neural network**.
 Our goal was to find the highest performing model while still having feature performance as an output for analysis.

 # Evaluation & Analysis:
+Notes
++ evaluation metrics of final model and real-world interpretation metrics (what do they tell us?)
++ feature importance comparison of 3 initial models (maybe move the comparison ones up to other section)
++ feature importance of final model
++ runtime comparison of 3 initial models
++ runtime of final model
++ decision threshold discussion and real-world interpretation

 Performance Summary:

 | Model          | Accuracy |